Rangers vs. Twins Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Max Scherzer (12-5) to the mound for his 25th start this season.
+- Jordan Montgomery (8-10) will take to the mound for the Rangers and make his 27th start of the season.

-- In 24 starts this season, Scherzer has lasted five or more innings 20 times, with an average of 5.8 innings per appearance.
+- Montgomery has eight starts in a row of five innings or more.

-- He has finished five appearances without allowing an earned run in 24 chances this season.
+- In 26 appearances this season, he has finished five without allowing an earned run.

 |Opponent